Minnesota vs. West Virginia Guaranteed Rate Bowl NCAA Football Odds, Plays and Insights | December 28, 2021

 Over/Under Insights

-- Minnesota has combined with its opponents to put up more than 45 points in seven of 12 games this season.
+- Minnesota's games this season have gone over 45 points seven of 12 times.

-- So far this season, 75% of West Virginia's games (9/12) have had more combined points than Tuesday's total of 45.
+- In 75% of West Virginia's games this season (9/12), the teams combined to score more than Tuesday's total of 45.

-- The two teams combine to score 52.9 points per game, 7.9 more than the over/under in this contest.
+- The two teams combine to score 52.9 points per game, 7.9 more than the total in this contest.

-- This contest's total is 2.4 points above the 42.6 these two squads combine to surrender per game this season.

-- The Golden Gophers and their opponents have scored an average of 48 points per game in 2021, three more than Tuesday's total.
+- Golden Gophers games this season feature an average total of 48 points, a number three points higher than Tuesday's over/under.

-- The 52.7 PPG average total in Mountaineers games this season is 7.7 points more than this game's over/under.
+- The 45-point total for this game is 7.7 points below the 52.7 points per game average total in Mountaineers games this season.

 Minnesota Stats and Trends